656 Elizabeth St., London (link to map)

 Who is eligible for testing?

-- People on admission/transfer to or from hospital or congregate living setting
+- On admission/transfer to or from hospital or congregate living setting

-- High-risk contacts and asymptomatic/symptomatic people in the context of confirmed or suspected outbreaks in high-risk settings, including hospitals, long-term care, retirement homes, other congregate living settings and institutions, and other settings as directed by the local public health unit
+- People in the context of confirmed or suspected outbreaks in highest risk settings as directed by the local public health unit

 - Individuals, and one accompanying caregiver, with written prior approval for out-of-country medical services from the General Manager, OHIP